MicrosoftDocs/dynamics-365-fraud-protection/content/virtual-fraud-analyst.md

 #### The Transaction data chart

-In the chart on the left of the **Virtual fraud analyst** page, the x-axis represents the risk score, and the y-axis represents the number of transactions.
+In the **Transaction data** chart on the left of the **Virtual fraud analyst** page, the x-axis represents the risk score, and the y-axis represents the number of transactions.

 The machine learning model in Microsoft Dynamics 365 Fraud Protection evaluates every transaction using advanced adaptive AI.
 It then assigns a risk score.
 The higher the risk score, the higher the perceived risk.
 The machine learning model uses a range of risk scores from 0 through 999.